mattplichtawild/gaia-nm-static/content/posts/i-made-this-for-you.md

 I made this because it helps you help the animals you are saving, and it does help my foray into webdev and software.
 The motivation was all you, I want to be part of your story.

-I want to see how our connection grows :)
+I want to see our connection grow :)